-Auditory Neuropathy is a condition where someone with or without hearing loss experiences problems with perceiving speech.
-They hear the words, they just can’t process them correctly.
-They may be able to hear sounds just fine, but still have difficulty recognizing spoken words.
+Auditory neuropathy is a condition where someone with or without hearing loss experiences problems with perceiving speech.
+Meaning they can’t correctly process the words they hear.
+They may be able to hear sounds just fine but still have difficulty recognizing spoken words.

-“Auditory neuropathy is a hearing disorder in which sound enters the inner ear normally but the transmission of signals from the inner ear to the brain is impaired.
+“Auditory neuropathy is a hearing disorder in which the inner ear successfully detects sound but has a problem with sending sound from the ear to the brain.
 It can affect people of all ages, from infancy through adulthood.
-The number of people affected by auditory neuropathy is not known, but the condition affects a relatively small percentage of people who are deaf or hearing-impaired.”
+The number of people affected by auditory neuropathy is not known, but current information suggests that auditory neuropathies play a substantial role in hearing impairments and deafness.”

 - What is auditory neuropathy?